 IT documentation is a record of the critical information your MSP company handles internally and externally.
 Internal documentation encompasses the details, workflows, project plans, and information relevant to your in-house operations.
 External documentation centers around your clients, the services you provide them, and their internal operations.

 At its most basic, IT documentation focuses on tracking, managing, and storing data.
 It ensures that teams are on the same page and simplifies the transfer of knowledge, information, and skills between employees.
-When created using automated technical documentation software, the process results in a clear, comprehensive, accessible guide suited to the needs of multiple users, including general office staff, development team members, and clients.
+When created using automated technical documentation software, the process results in a clear, comprehensive, accessible guide suited to the needs of multiple users.

 When to Use IT System Documentation Software